sapuchistan/springdemo/README.md

 # springdemo

 This is only a spring demo for learning purposes.
-The main goal of the aplication was understand the SpringBoot basics
+The main goal of the aplication was understand the SpringBoot basics.

 It includes the following:

 -JPA example for Postgres
 -Hibernate annotations
--Spring annotations like @Component @Service @RestController @RequestMappiong @ResponseBody @GetMapping -Maven POM
+-Spring annotations like @Component @Service @RestController @RequestMappiong @ResponseBody @GetMapping
+-Maven POM
 -Migration using flyway and SQL files
 -Application Properties
 -Log4 Properties
 -Messages.Properties

 The Main function is a basic approach to persists Website's info and a simple Rating system.

 The Web site Model is: